ZebraFang/ZebraFang/README.md

-- 👋 Hi, I’m @ZebraFang
+- 👋 Hi, I’m Gregory Mansell
 - 👀 I’m interested in learning to become a better designer and JavaScript developer.
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m always learning JavaScript and React
-- 💞️ I’m looking to collaborate on anything at a beginner level
+- 💞️ I’m looking to collaborate on anything javascript, react, css and html
 - 📫 How to reach me ...[LinkedIn](https://www.linkedin.com/in/gregory-mansell-52a40426/)

 <!---